 features = ['console', 'Window', 'Document', 'Element', 'HtmlElement']

-1. Create a subdirectory static/ that will contain files that serve as the entry point to webpack and to your app.
+that will contain files that serve as the entry point to webpack and to your app. - Create

 <!DOCTYPE html>